-PREDEF: The control uses the value of a GLOBAL DEF block (If you enter 0, climb milling is performed)
+PREDEF: The control uses the value of a GLOBAL DEF block

 Distance between workpiece surface and slot floor.
 This value has an incremental effect.

 Tool infeed per cut.
 Enter a value greater than 0.
 This value has an incremental effect.